GEB-model/hydromt_geb/README.rst

 The following paper presents a real-world application of HydroMT-GEB:

-    Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed euismod, nisl quis
+    de Bruijn, J. A., Smilovic, M., Burek, P., Guillaumot, L., Wada, Y., and Aerts, J. C. J. H.: GEB v0.1: a large-scale agent-based socio-hydrological model – simulating 10 million individual farming households in a fully distributed hydrological model, Geosci.
+Model Dev., 16, 2437–2454, `https://doi.org/10.5194/gmd-16-2437-2023 <https://doi.org/10.5194/gmd-16-2437-2023>`_, 2023.

 How to contribute?
 -------------------
-If you find any issues in the code or documentation feel free to leave an issue on the `github issue tracker. <https://github.com/Deltares/hydromt_sfincs/issues>`_
+If you find any issues in the code or documentation feel free to leave an issue on the `github issue tracker. <https://github.com/jensdebruijn/hydromt_geb/issues>`_.
-You can find information about how to contribute to the HydroMT project at our `contributing page. <https://deltares.github.io/hydromt/latest/dev/contributing>`_